amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Engineering-Buddy-Guide.md

 ## Best Practices

 - **Empathy**: Remember your first days and the challenges you faced.
-Be the support you wish you had.
+Be the support you wish you had had.

 - **Active Listening**: Pay attention to their concerns, questions, and feedback.
 Sometimes, all they need is someone to listen.
+Ask the questions that encourage further sharing and openness.

 - **Patience**: They might ask the same question more than once, or need more time to understand a concept.
 Be patient and provide explanations as needed.